vdmakul/manulog/README.md

 * Basic UI
 - [*] Edit and preview markdown text
 * Storage and auth
+- [*] Auth with github keys that
+- [*] Encrypted private information with user password, stored at localStorage
+- [ ] Decrypted tokens only in runtime during login

 - [ ] Store markdown in user gists on github
-- [ ] Auth with github keys that are encrypted with user password, stored at localStorage and decrypted only in runtime
 * Basic feature: log of manual
 - [ ] UI for creating logs
 - [ ] Store logs in single .md file

+### TODO
+* UI and exception handling for login failure

 ## Development server